JuanmaMenendez/AutoHotkey-script-Open-Show-Apps/README.md

 ## Extras

 Additionally, pressing Alt + ` (key above Tab key) you can switch between open Windows of the same type.

+## Find AppModelUserID

+To get the AppUserModelID from the windows Calculator use the following command in the cmd prompt.

+`reg query HKEY_CURRENT_USER\Software\Classes\ /s /f AppUserModelID | find "REG_SZ" | findstr -i Calc`

+A comprehensive guide on how to find the AppModelUserID of a windows store app can be found [here](https://jcutrer.com/windows/find-aumid).